fusioncharts/dev_centre_docs/getting-started/django/your-first-map-using-django.md

 10. Insert the `mapDataArray` `dataSource["data"]` list.

 11. Create the gauge instance and set the following:
     * Set the chart type as `world`.
-Each chart type is represented with a unique map alias.
+Each map is represented with a unique map alias.
 For World map, the alias is `world`.
 Find the complete list of map types with their respective alias[ here ](https://www.fusioncharts.com/dev/chart-guide/list-of-maps).

     * Set the map `id`.